HOME PLANTS GUIDES QUESTIONS ABOUT US SHOP SEARCH

 Heavy compact soils play a big part in root rot.
 They hold huge amounts of water and very little air.
 Even if you're trying your absolute best not to overwater your plants if the growing medium is behaving like a giant sponge you're going to run into issues sooner or later.

-The goal is to keep the growing medium from storing large volumes of water by replacing some of the absorbent material with objects that won't hold water, like perlite.
+The goal is to prevent the growing medium from storing large volumes of water by replacing some of the absorbent material with objects that won't hold water, like perlite.
+A succulent potting soil can be used for succulents and cacti, but sometimes they can be suitable for other plants too.

 You can buy specialist well-draining soil mixes, or even make your own.
 If you need some inspiration here are 10 things you can use for growing mediums.